Frequently Asked Questions

 Are all the Fresh Stops in Kentucky and southern Indiana connected?

-All 17 Fresh Stop Markets in Kentucky and southern Indiana operate under the New Roots “umbrella.”
-However, the Lexington Fresh Stop Markets are driven by local leaders from the Tweens Coalition and communities surrounding the Fresh Stop Markets, the Hazard Fresh Stop Market is driven by folks from North Fork Local Foods and Manna Ministries and our Brandenburg Fresh Stop Market is also locally driven.
+All seven Fresh Stop Markets in Kentucky and southern Indiana operate under the New Roots “umbrella.”
+The North Fork Fresh Stop Market is driven by community members from Hazard, and our Brandenburg Fresh Stop Market is also locally driven.
 New Roots never pushes our way into a community.
 Rather, we wait to be asked to help share knowledge with leaders in communities that face fresh food insecurity and are searching for allies to help make a change.
 New Roots consults on the creation of the Fresh Stop Markets, shares knowledge on the nuts and bolts of Fresh Stop Market organizing through the FSTI, and helps to fund the start up costs, if we are able.

 What about the Fresh Stops outside of Kentucky?

 New Roots has helped to start Fresh Stop Markets in Washington, DC and Indianapolis; however, these Fresh Stops Markets operate independently from New Roots and utilize a different model.
-We are hoping to pilot a Fresh Stop Market in a new region in 2018 and have received start up money from Southern SARE to explore a relationship with leaders and farmers in Atlanta, Georgia.
-Click here to find out more about our partners at the Georgia Farmers Market Association.
+We are hoping to pilot a Fresh Stop Market in a new region in 2020 and have received start up money from Southern SARE to explore a relationship with leaders and farmers in the southern region.

 Where did the Fresh Stop model originate?